A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 ./scripts/status

-in the Malcolm installation directory will display the status of Malcolm’s services.$ cd ~/malcolm
+in the Malcolm installation directory will display the status of Malcolm’s services.$ cd ~/Malcolm

 $ ./scripts/status